japanoise/gomacs/README.md

 - C-w - Kill (cut) region between mark and cursor
 - M-w - Copy region between mark and cursor
 - C-y - Yank (paste) previously copied or killed region
+- M-d - Delete forward word
+- M-D (Meta-Shift-D) - delete backward word (M-&gt;deletechar&lt; does not work due to a fault either in Termbox or my terminal.
+If it works in your terminal, feel free to bind it.)

 ## Customization